mecaneer23/email-from-google-sheets/README.md

 # Email from google sheets

+AppsScript code to send emails based on data from a Google Sheet

+## How to

 The following worked for me to email a list of people from google sheets

 1. Create associated Apps Script (Extensions -> Apps Script)